Bangdams/Bangdams/README.md

 ### 💡 Quote

-> "Code is not just code — it's a conversation with the future."
+> "Testing leads to failure, and failure leads to understanding."
-> — *Someone who loves clean architecture* 😎
+> — *Burt Rutan* 😎

 ---